 With more than 3.58 billion internet users worldwide, and U.S. adults spending over 12 hours per day consuming media, what consumers read about you online has a huge impact on your brand perception and, ultimately, revenue.

 The star ratings and online reviews your business receives affect everything — from where where you rank in search results, to whether you even show up on a Google map in a near-me search.

 And there is ample opportunity for consumers to rate you.
 With connected devices multiplying at a staggering rate, the option to click on a star rating is always at consumers’ fingertips.
-Seven of 10 Americans seek out opinions before making purchases, according to Mintel.
+Eighty-eight percent (88%) of people read online reviews to determine the quality of a local business.

 To ensure your online reputation accurately reflects the quality of service you provide, you have to get a handle on what people are saying about you across multiple channels and websites.
 It’s a huge task — one that requires proven strategies.

 These six pillars of effective Online Reputation Management will get you on the right path to managing — and improving — your online reputation.

 Moz reported reviews signals, such as the recency and number of your reviews, are one of the top ranking factors in Google’s algorithm.
 And 69 percent of consumers say reviews older than three months don’t count.
 You can’t afford to wait for reviews to roll in — you have to ask for them.